Springdale students work with CMU to build robotic dioramas based on poetry

 Students in the accelerated language arts class gather around laptops, using computer code to dispatch 360-degree motors, vibrating motors and LED lights illuminating a tissue-paper moon.

-In a partnership with Carnegie Melon University, junior high school students in the Allegheny Valley School District are working to build robotic dioramas, based on poems chosen by the students.
+In a partnership with Carnegie Mellon University, junior high school students in the Allegheny Valley School District are working to build robotic dioramas, based on poems chosen by the students.

 The project, “Robot Theater – Where Poetry Comes to Life,” is a collaboration between the language arts department and the Science Technology Engineering and Math (STEM) program.